Asphocarp/Unitodo/RAW.md

 ## Best practices

-[TODO: simply put a 0/1/2/3 in the front of the line, to indicate the priority, when alphabetically sorted]
+- simply put a 0/1/2/3 in the front of the line, to indicate the priority, when alphabetically sorted

 ## Known issues

-- support one-line TODO only
+- support one-line TODO only <!-- UNITODO_IGNORE_LINE -->
-- to bi-directional sync, for now, we assume that the input TODOs are edited
+- to bi-directional sync, for now, we assume that the input todos are edited
 - we assume all created timestamps are unique. (you do not create more than 1 todo within 1 second)

 ## Frontend